electron/electronjs.org-old/data/blog/electron-4-0.md

 ### Disabling the `remote` Module

 You now have the ability to disable the `remote` module for security reasons.
-The module can be disabled for a `BrowserWindow` and for a `webview` tag:
+The module can be disabled for `BrowserWindow`s and for `webview` tags:

 ```javascript
 // BrowserWindow